Gold Fever: 10 Best Places to Go Gold Panning in Washington State

 Get Outside and Play USA

-7/10/20255 min read
+7/10/20257 min read

+This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-As a Walmart Associate, I earn from qualifying purchases.
+I may also earn commissions from other retailers at no extra cost to you.

 Liberty, Washington – Kittitas County

 Tucked into the pine hills east of Cle Elum, Liberty is Washington’s oldest continuous gold-mining town — and one of the best spots to pan today.
 Its creeks still produce small flakes and the occasional nugget, just like they did over a century ago.
+Walking these gravel bars with a metal detector slung over your shoulder and a compact folding shovel nearby makes it easy to imagine what prospectors must have felt searching these same hills generations ago.

 What to Expect: Old cabins, relics of mining days gone by, and plenty of gravel bars to explore.